DustinWatts/FreeTouchDeck/user_setup.h Examples/README.md

 You can use the files in this directory as an example for different boards and screens.
 Simple rename the file that matches your combination of board and screen to `User_Setup.h` and replace the file that is in the library folder.
 You can also copy the contents of a file and replace the contenst in the existing `User_Setup.h`

+If there is a wiring diagram available, it is a .png image with the same name.

 # Help

 You can join my Discord server where I have a dedicated #freetouchdeck channel. https://discord.gg/RE3XevS